LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: LLMpedia Framework

-The \emph{baseline} prompt requests standard Wikitext with plain \texttt{[[wikilinks]]}.
-The \emph{calibrated} prompt instead requires per-entity confidence annotations (\texttt{[[Entity (0.85)]]}); entities below threshold 0.75 are discarded before NER, making coverage--factuality tradeoffs explicit~\cite{tian2023justask}.
-The exact prompt families for general-domain and topic-focused runs are given in Appendix~\ref{app:prompts}.
+Optional self-grounding \citep{tian2023justask} produces a per-entity fact sheet (summary, aliases, predicate--object pairs with confidence $\geq 0.75$); we treat it as an ablation variable (\S\ref{sec:ablation}).
+The \emph{baseline} prompt requests plain wikilinks; the \emph{calibrated} prompt requires per-entity confidence (\texttt{[[Entity (0.85)]]}, range 0.75--1.00); entities below 0.75 are discarded before NER.